Pin itRees Jones's mature tree-lined layout, quietly aging into its best version.

-Green complexes show Jones's developing interest in strategic bunkering.
-Putting surfaces are medium-sized and gently contoured, with bunkers placed to defend specific pin positions rather than ring the entire green.
-The player who reads the hole correctly and attacks from the right angle will find accessible pins; the player who ignores the architecture will find sand.
-This is subtle design work, easy to overlook on first play but rewarding on return visits.
+The greens are medium-sized and gently contoured, with bunkers placed to defend specific pin positions rather than ring the whole green.
+Read the hole correctly, attack from the right angle, and the pin opens up.
+Ignore the architecture and you'll find sand.
+This is subtle work that rewards return visits.

 Myrtle Beach, South Carolina